gajos112/BatteryLevel-Timeliner/README.md

 As you could observe above, each value is stored using a different data type.
 It's quite important as you have to know which method you will choose to extract that data.
 I found one article that shows data types for all SRUM's tables:
 - http://dfir.pro/index.php?link_id=92259,

 6. Calculates a percentage value based on the ChargeLevel and FullChargedCapacity.
-If both values equal zero, it means that batter was not connected.
+If both values ​​are zero, it means that the battery was not connected.

         if (ChargeLevel == 0 && FullChargedCapacity == 0)
         {